Administration of territory in dynastic China: County

 The only level at which state officials actually governed the common people was the county level.
 Counties were coordinated by prefectures which had on average, about ten counties.
 Overseeing inspectors were sent out from the central government to oversee the work of the prefectures.
 During the Yuan (1271–1368) and Ming (1368–1644) dynasties, these arrangements were solidified into permanent provinces.
 Funding for the local administration came from taxes collected while a portion was set aside for the central government.

-Counties (xian) originally meant "dependencies" ruled by vassals of royal blood.
-During the Qin dynasty (221–206 BC), they were coordinated by commanderies (jun) and expanded throughout the entire empire, but the Han (202 BC–220 AD) returned them to indirect rule by vassals.
+Counties (xian 縣) originally meant "dependencies" ruled by vassals of royal blood.
+During the Qin dynasty (221–206 BC), they were coordinated by commanderies (jun 郡) and expanded throughout the entire empire, but the Han (202 BC–220 AD) returned them to indirect rule by vassals.
 However, after 100 years, the dependencies were gradually converted into counties or incorporated by 100 BC.
 In practice, most dynasties started out with some combination of the county and dependency dichotomy and trended towards greater centralization through the county/prefectural system over time.

-The county was headed by a "court-appointed official" (chaoting mingguan) responsible for collecting taxes, hearing trials, public order, education, examinations, morality, and religious customs.
+The county was headed by a "court-appointed official" (chaoting mingguan 朝廷命官) responsible for collecting taxes, hearing trials, public order, education, examinations, morality, and religious customs.
 Counties in politically important areas were assigned to jinshi degree holders while counties in remote areas were assigned to provincial exam graduates (juren).
 During the Ming dynasty, the percentage of jinshi degree holding magistrates could range from 71% to 5% depending on their assigned area's importance.
 In theory, each local magistrate's office (yamen) was divided into six sections corresponding to the Six Ministries.
 By Qing times, additional sections were also added for taxes, document receipt and distribution, and salt.
 On average, each Qing county had 20-30 clerks working these sections.
 They were selected by the magistrate and received a government stipend.
 Working under the clerks were a variety of subofficials and support personnel.
 The yamen also had runners (yanyi) doing menial work.
 In the late 19th century the total number of people employed by the yamen in a county could range from 200 to over 500.

 Village

 Below the county were villages and city wards governed by a combination of magistrates, city governments, local families, and local militia.
-During Qin and Han times, counties were separated into five rural villages or townships (xiang).
-Below rural districts were villages (li) that contained squads (wu).
-Security in these rural districts were handled by a tingzhang (ex.
+During Qin and Han times, counties were separated into five rural villages or townships (xiang 鄉).
+Below rural districts were villages (li 里) that contained squads (wu 伍).
+Security in these rural districts were handled by a district leader (tingzhang 亭長) (ex.
 Emperor Gaozu of Han).
 Later dynasties had security institutions composed of several households such as the baojia system.